Shingles is an infection of a nerve and the area of skin around it. It is caused by the herpes varicella-zoster virus, which also causes chickenpox.

 It is much less common in children.

 In most cases, the painful rash of shingles lasts 7 to 10 days and takes 2 to 4 weeks to fully heal.
-A number of different medicines can be used to treat the pain.
+Several different medicines can be used to treat the pain.

 Complications can occur after you have had shingles, such as postherpetic neuralgia.
 This is where severe nerve pain lasts for more than three months after the rash has gone.